 A sampling of the islands visited on your cruise follows (subject to change by Galápagos National Park Authority):

 Visit a natural reserve with giant tortoises.
-These enormous and slow-moving reptiles are inspiring to watch in their natural habitat.
+These enormous and slow-moving reptiles are inspiring to watch.
 Stop and explore the town of Puerto Ayora before returning to the ship.

 Walk through an endemic cactus forest in search of the Santa Fe land iguana, the largest in the islands.